notatuta/repeat-accumulate/README.md

 ![Tanner graph example](images/tanner-graph.png)

 In this simplified Tanner graph with three bits of data and *Q=2*, the squares at the top represent check nodes, and circles at the bottom represent variable nodes.

-Variable nodes are of two kinds: *parity bits* with two inputs (except the last one that has one input), and *data bits* with *Q* inputs.
-Here variable nodes 0 through 2 (white circles) are data bits, and 3 through 8 (gray circles) are parity bits.
+Variable nodes correspond to transmitted bits and therefore are of two kinds:

+* *data bits* represented by white circles 0 through 2.
+Each data variable node has *Q* inputs,
+* *parity bits* represented by gray circles 3 through 8.
+Each parity variable node has two inputs, except the last one that only has one

-Once all parity checks are satisfied (or we reach maximum number of iterations, which usually means that some errors cannot be corrected), compare values held by variable nodes for data bits with zero to recover original bits.
+The algorithm stops once all parity checks are satisfied (or we reach maximum number of iterations, which usually means that some errors cannot be corrected).
+At this point variable nodes contain best estimate of original bits.

-Random interleaver has nice theoretical properties, *on average* and *in the limit*, but intuitively it's clear that not all random interleavers are equally good.
-For example, interleaver that does nothing is theoretically possible, albeit unlikely, and cannot be expected to work well because one would want the interleaver to avoid placing copies of the same bit close together.

-One way to enforce this requirement is to use *S*-random interleaver, where no input symbols within distance *S* appear within a distance of *S* in the output, with *S = Q*.
-The code in this example uses Fisher-Yates shuffle.
-Before every swap it checks if the resulting interleaver is *S*-random, and if it is not, takes a step back and retries.

 More details on RA and other error correcting codes can be found [here](http://www.inference.org.uk/itprnn/book.pdf) (link goes straight to PDF).